-On the other hand, you can see and hear reactions and feedback in real-time when you observe participants in a usability test.
+On the other hand, you can see and hear reactions and feedback in real time when you observe participants in a website usability test.
 It lets you know if users ignore essential aspects of your landing page or site — much like heatmaps and other technical tools.

 3. Adds In-Depth Insights

-One of the drawbacks of DIY user testing is that we are often biased and tend to develop tunnel-vision around products that have unfolded in front of our eyes.
-By watching real people struggle and ease into the website layout, website developers can gain a better insight into the user experience driven by intuition.
+One of the drawbacks of DIY user testing is that we are often biased and tend to develop tunnel vision around products that have unfolded in front of our eyes.
+By watching real people struggle and ease into the website layout, website developers can provide better insight into the user experience driven by intuition.

 In other words, usability testing allows you to see things from another perspective.
-Needless to say, it is a great way to identify problems and deal with them with empathy.
+It is a great way to identify problems and deal with them with empathy.
 In the long run, you may find that this strategy provides results of real value.

 4. Find Minor Issues